deepak-venkatesh/deepak-venkatesh.github.io/posts/post3.md

 > _What I hear, I forget; What I see, I remember; What I do, I Understand._ - Confucius

-The most famous programming book 'The C Programming Language' by Kernighan and Ritchie starts with the following few lines.
+One of the most famous programming books 'The C Programming Language' by Kernighan and Ritchie starts with the following few lines.

-'The only way to learn a bew programming language is by writing programs in it.
+'The only way to learn a new programming language is by writing programs in it.
 The first program to write is the same for all languages: Print the words'

 ```
 hello, world